 This post may contain affiliate links.

 Warning: this pie is leeky.

-After that movie I had leeks on the brain, and I thought of the delicious, creamy, cold soup called Vichyssoise, abundant with leeks and potatoes.
+After that viewing I understandably had leeks on the brain, and I thought of Vichyssoise, a delicious, creamy, cold soup abundant with leeks and potatoes.
 As it turns out this combination is also quite nice in a pie shell, and it is a wonderful, savory comfort food treat!

-Vichyssoise the soup is traditionally puréed, but in this pie version I left the leeks and potatoes chunky.
-The filling surrounding the leeks and potatoes is thick and indulgent thanks to a white sauce made with chicken stock and cream.
+The traditional soup is puréed, but in this pie version I left the leeks and potatoes chunky.
+The filling surrounding the leeks and potatoes is thick, creamy and indulgent.

-Slices of this pie are delectable when served warm, and you can also serve them chilled to get a traditional vichyssoise feel.
+Slices of this pie are delectable when served warm, or you can enjoy them chilled to get a traditional vichyssoise feel.

 This is a delicious lunch or dinner pie.
 It would also be ogled and devoured at a brunch table.
 The chicken stock can be swapped out for vegetable stock to create a vegetarian version.

 Enjoy this comfort food pie, especially on a day when you feel like being a couch potato.